Stand Build Regulations

 Double Deck Stands will still be permitted as long as the following regulations are adhered to:

 • If a Double Deck stand has not already been contracted with your Account Manager, you will need to apply for permission to build a Double Deck stand.
-To apply for permission, you must send a written request to the Operations team on or before 1 March 2024.
+To apply for permission, you must send a written request to the Operations team on or before 10th January.
 After this date permission to build a Double Deck stand will not be granted.

 • Stand submissions must include the following forms;